z-shell/zi/docs/README.md

 - This will:
   - Clone and install ZI if missing.
-  - If successful or not required will load ZI.
+  - If install successful or not required will load ZI.
   - Enable ZI completions.

 - All can be accomplished individually or skipped.
 The functionality will be attached in documentation subsequently.